Rhyno: Heel turn (2009–2010)

-At the Lockdown pre-show, Eric Young defeated Danny Bonaduce.
+At the Lockdown pre-show on April 19, Eric Young defeated Danny Bonaduce.
 After the bout, Bonaduce attacked Young, but Rhino came to the ring to aid Young and then gored Bonaduce.
 He then began an angle in which he trained Jesse Neal, a former member of the military, to become a pro wrestler.
 Rhino became frustrated and short-tempered.
-This led to a tag match on August 13, 2009, which Neal lost after a rookie mistake, refusing a hot tag to Rhino.
+This led to a tag match on the August 13 episode of Impact!, which Neal lost after a rookie mistake, refusing a hot tag to Rhino.
 Rhino turned heel by goring his protege.
 His former mentors, Team 3D, realized what a selfish man Rhino was, thus leading to a feud between them.

-Rhino appeared at No Surrender to face new signee Bobby Lashley.
+Rhino appeared at No Surrender on September 20 to face new signee Bobby Lashley.
 Despite goring him twice, Rhino was defeated following a knockout punch.
 On the October 15 episode of Impact!, he lost a stretcher match to Bobby Lashley.
-The following week, Rhino claimed that TNA was favoring the younger talent of the company, while trying to force veterans like himself out of the company.
+The following week, Rhino claimed that TNA was favoring the younger talent of TNA, while trying to force veterans like himself out of TNA.
 After weeks of persuasion, on the November 5 episode of Impact!
 Team 3D turned heel and joined Rhino in his cause.

-At Turning Point Rhino along with Team 3D defeated Matt Morgan, Hernandez and D'Angelo Dinero after a Gore by Rhino.
+At Turning Point on November 15, Rhino along with Team 3D defeated Matt Morgan, Hernandez and D'Angelo Dinero after a Gore by Rhino.
 On the November 19 episode of Impact!
 Jesse Neal turned heel and joined Rhino and Team 3D.
 Two weeks later, Suicide joined Morgan, Hernandez and Dinero to level the playing field.
-At Final Resolution, Morgan, Hernandez, Dinero and Suicide defeated Neal, Team 3D and Rhino in an eight-man elimination tag team match.
+At Final Resolution on December 20, Morgan, Hernandez, Dinero and Suicide defeated Neal, Team 3D and Rhino in an eight-man elimination tag team match.
 When Hulk Hogan and Eric Bischoff took over TNA at the beginning of 2010, Rhino's angle was discontinued and Team 3D reverted to being faces and began feuding with The Nasty Boys.